Duelfer-Solutions/sfdx-developer/_posts/2025-05-14-apex-test-businesshours.markdown

 🙈 _Spoiler alert:_ The problem wasn’t with stubbing.
 You just can’t stub a static method.

-**But you can stub your own service class method—the one that wraps the static call.**
+**But you can stub an instance of your own service class method—one that wraps the BusinessHours static method call.**

+### _Stub Your Own Service Method, Not Salesforce's_
 That’s the twist.
 That’s the way forward.
-You just need to control _your own abstraction._
+You just need to _wrap_ the static method in a custom class.
-### _Stub Your Own Service Method, Not Salesforce's_
 The turning point is this: stop trying to test Salesforce’s static logic.
 Start testing your own.
 #### **Step 1: Create a service class wrapper**
 Instead of calling BusinessHours.diff() directly in your core logic, wrap it in a simple service class like this: